Ontraport/PilotPress/readme.txt

 - - For this rule, you would set the "What Should Happen" section to "Change Field to Value" and then select the "Membership Level" field as the one to have changed.
 Then, set it to change to the next specific level of membership, in this case, we'd set it to 'Week 2'.
 It would be the same moving forward to week 3, etc.

-- - Next , you could create an email step to fire immediately after the rule step to notify your contact that they are able to log in and access week 2's content, you may repeat this as many time as you wish.
+- - Next , you could create an email step to fire immediately after the rule step to notify your contact that they are able to login and access week 2's content, you may repeat this as many time as you wish.
 And, you don't have to do it all at once.
 You might add the first three weeks to start, then add a week or twos worth of additional content at a time later on.
 The process is the same either way.

 - Note: Be sure to save each step as you go and then save your sequence when you're all through.